Saturday, 10 May 2025

 PXL_20250216_141436558 See wiki.
 The usual group of suspects is gathered in isolation at a dig in Iraq.
 I rather liked this, and enjoyed reading it.
 The denoument is pleasing in that it preserves symmetry: usually inevitably we have to break symmetry as one of a set of carefully balanced candidates is selected.

 But it is terribly flawed, I think in ways that we might think of "yes I accept that because it is in a detective book".
 So Posner is a convicted German spy, but escapes, unlike every other such.
 He then has the bizarre misfortunte to coincidentally die in a train crash.
 And then mysteriously becomes sufficiently expert in archaeology, despite a total lack of training, as to become eminent; he (I think this was the idea) acquires the identity of someone else in the crash, and somehow none of the people that ever knew him recognise the change.
-Meanwhile, his own wifre doesn't recognise him.
+Meanwhile, his own wife doesn't recognise him.

 Turning now to the murder, it turns out that a heavy stone had been dropped onto her head.
 This is a desperately unreliable way of killing someone, so much so that it would be a mad plan.
 But more, if you've stuck your head out of a window, and someone drops a heavy stone on your head, then there will be a wound underneath, where your neck has hit the windowsill; not to mention blood on the windowsill; but in the book there isn't.
-As to the second murder, I think it implausible that poor J really necked an entire glass in the middle of the night; sipping it is far more plausible; and once again it is a desperately unreliable way of killing anyone.
+As to the second murder, I think it implausible that poor J really necked an entire glass of acid in the middle of the night; sipping it is far more plausible; and once again it is a desperately unreliable way of killing anyone1.

 Meanwhile, the obvious possibility that "someone dropped a rope from the roof and let someone up" is completely ignored.